SolitaryDreamer/modern-signature-plugin/README.md

 # Readme

-This is a handwritten signature plugin developed using TypeScript+TailwindCSS.
+This is a **Chinese** handwritten signature plugin developed using TypeScript+TailwindCSS.
 Here is the <a href="https://SolitaryDreamer.github.io/modern-signature-plugin/">Demo</a>.
 You can install it in your own project using the following command:

 ```bash